 Superman the iconoclast, who helps humankind break free of tired traditions and moribund spirituality, models vibrant ideals without threatening our independence.
 According to Bogaerts, he best represents Nietzsche’s primary formulations, free from the misapplications and misunderstandings of later generations.

 Readers will gain clearer understandings of deontology, utilitarianism, virtue ethics, the philosophers I’ve mentioned, and ethics in general.
 White hasn’t written a biography per se, but he has orchestrated an interesting discussion about Superman and what about him so fascinates his fans: his ethical nature.
 I’m willing, then, to accept it as a biography.

 Our Hero: Superman on Earth by Tom De Haven

-At 224 pages, Our Hero represents the briefest among the five biographies I’ve included in this article, but that in no way dims the overall quality of his output.
+At 224 pages, Our Hero represents the briefest among the five biographies I’ve included in this article, but that in no way dims the overall quality of De Haven’s output.
 One can consume the entire volume in a sunny afternoon out on the veranda, and De Haven’s comprehensive index, very comprehensive for a book this size, makes information easy to locate.
 Keep this one on hand to solve bets or to quickly review Superman-related facts that may have slipped your mind.

 In 2005, Chronicle Books published De Haven’s novel, It’s Superman, a non-canonical origin story set in the 1930s.
 During promotional interviews for his literary effort and for Bryan Singer’s Superman Returns, with which he had no involvement, interviewers kept asking him the same three questions: “Why has Superman lasted for almost seventy years?
 Can you explain his appeal?
 Does he still matter in the twenty-first century” (3)?
 Our Hero incorporates his answers to these queries.